 The employee(s) designated by the Association will be paid their salary and the District will be reimbursed the cost of a substitute by the Association.
-Requests for leave under this provision shall be submitted by the Association President to the Superintendent or their designee five (5) school days prior to the date the leave is to take effect, except in unforeseen circumstances.
-A copy of each request shall be clearly stated.
-A written request will be submitted to the Superintendent or their designee and a copy to the building principal.
+Requests for leave under this provision shall be submitted via email by the Association President or their designee to the District's substitute desk five (5) school days prior to the date the leave is to take effect, except in unforeseen circumstances.